Frequently Asked Questions

 Zen teachers should assist students in their practice, encourage students to be diligent, guide their meditation practice in both public and private meetings, offer personal aid in difficult times, and talk about Zen texts to enrich the student's understanding of Buddhism and Zen concepts.
 Most importantly, Zen teachers should strive to inspire students by setting a living example through their interactions with students and others and how they conduct their own everyday lives.
 A good teacher will, through example, demonstrate that Zen practice can make one a wiser and more compassionate human being.

-What is the structure of the Boundless Mind Zen School?
+What is the structure of the Order of the Boundless Way?

-All ordained members are of equal status and are known as Wayfarers (Dojin), those who choose to become teachers or are chosen to become teachers usually open their practice to others and become known as Gate Keepers (Monbon).
+All ordained members are of equal status and are known as Wayfarers (Jp.-Dojin Ch.-Daorin), those who choose to become teachers or are chosen to become teachers usually open their practice to others and become known as Gate Keepers.
 Any specific titles they may use to identify themselves (such as student, practitioner, mentor, teacher, monk or priest) are typically used to correlate their peer status among other religious sects.

 What is the Difference between Members and Non-Members?

 Anyone who attends practice sessions, receives training or otherwise contributes to the sangha is considered a member of the sangha.
 Other than being mindful and observing proper etiquette when present, there are no membership requirements for becoming sangha.
-Likewise, there are no requirements for sangha members to join the religious order.
+All Sangha members are welcome to officially join the Order if they wish to apply, but there are no requirements for sangha members to join the religious order.

 Individuals may seek ordination for various purposes, including personal enrichment, spiritual commitment and/or religious affiliation, or to extend their practice into teaching and/or the ministry.
-Ordained members are legally recognized as ministers and are sanctioned to provide all of the services normally associated with this vocation.
+Members of the order who choose to become clergy and/or live as monks are expected to choose a path of commitment corresponding to those lifestyles/vocations, and as such, are legally recognized and sanctioned to provide all of the services normally associated with this vocation.

 Other than the lifelong commitments and responsibilities inherent with ordination, there are no special rights or privileges granted to ordained members.
 Ordained members are expected to maintain a higher degree of humility, compassion and tolerance.